Stay up to date

 What interests attackers to universities?

-The following types of data is of most interest to attackers:
+The following types of data are of most interest to attackers:

 - Databases containing thousands of records on personal and financial information